mostafaghonem/Salesforce-Integration-with-Js/README.md

 </ul>

 <b>Then, you will recive an access token that you will use in the next requests</b>
-<b>For now you can create a new record ... and i will add new capabilities</b>
+<div>For now you can create a new record ... and i will add new capabilities</div>